 Wanted something simple and circular to balance the checks.
 I did a little antiquing and found these old wine barrel bands.
 Hung them up and I love ’em.

 Someday I’ll replace the 2 faucets.
-They are original, dated BUT Moen and working perfectly fine.
+They are original, dated Moen and working perfectly fine.
 So it’s a want not a need, ya know?
 This is a regular parent/child conversation defining the difference around here so I must practice what I preach!!!

 This plain wall turned out to be quite a focal point upstairs and is surprise favorite of mine!